-Fishing is one of the park's more popular activities.
-Lake trout, rainbow trout, whitefish and Dolly Varden are found in Red Shirt, Butterfly, Lynx and Nancy lakes.
-Northern pike are found in Red Shirt, Lynx and Tanaina lakes.
+Fishing is one of the park's other popular summer activities.
+Lake trout, rainbow trout, whitefish, and Dolly Varden are found in Red Shirt, Butterfly, Lynx, and Nancy Lakes.
+Northern pike are found in Red Shirt, Lynx, and Tanaina Lakes.

-Hiking at Nancy Lake in the summer is limited due to the terrain.
-The major hiking trail in the recreation area is the Red Shirt Lake Trail located at the end of Nancy Lake Parkway across from the entrance to the South Rolly Lake Campground.
+Hiking at Nancy Lake in the summer is limited due to the wet, rolling terrain.
+The main hiking trail in the recreation area is the Red Shirt Lake Trail located at the end of Nancy Lake Parkway, across from the entrance to the South Rolly Lake Campground.
 The one-way, three-mile trail follows the tops of glacial moraines to provide views of the area's lakes and the Chugach Mountains on the horizon.
 The Red Shirt Lake Trail ends at eight lakeside campsites.

-The summer canoe and hiking trails are transformed in winter to 40 miles of trails for cross-country skiing, dog mushing, snowshoeing and snowmobiling.
-While most trails are open for motorized snow vehicles, 10 miles of trails are reserved for cross-country skiers.
-Ice fishing is also a popular winter activity.
-Nancy, Lynx and Red Shirt lakes offer the best opportunities for catching winter rainbow trout.
+The summer canoe and hiking trails are transformed in winter into 40 miles of trails that are a paradise for cross country skiing, dog mushing, snowshoeing, and snowmobiling.
+When conditions are right, the lakes are also a great spot for ice skating.
+While most trails are multi-use, there’s a 10 mile network of trails that are groomed and reserved for cross country skiing only, departing from the Winter Trailhead.
+Ice fishing is also a popular winter activity, with Nancy, Lynx, and Red Shirt Lakes offering the best locations for catching winter rainbow trout.